VNDNS/vizual/tasks/generateComponent.md

 #### Task description

 Edit the Flowchart component.
-Right now flowchart nodes have a fixed size.
+Flowchart nodes can have info texts attached to them.
-I want the width and height of a node to be configurable in the node configuration inside the sidebar.
+Currently they assume the node to be a circle.
-Make sure, that the edges are updated accordingly.
+Lets apply logic to take into account if the node is of type circle, or other. if other, it should assume the node to be a square. in that case the starting positions of the info lines should be calculated differently.

 For an animation component these points have to be implemented: